Step 4: Full View

 Should Engineer A proactively disclose the role-inherent tension between loyal agency and contractual impartiality, and the structural confirmation bias risk arising from the dual designer-arbiter role, before accepting the dispute resolution function, or rely on the contractual impartiality clause as sufficient constructive notice?

-Rely on Contractual Clause as Constructive Notice Board's choice Treat the contractual impartiality provision as sufficient disclosure of the role's implications, proceeding to exercise the dispute resolution function without supplemental verbal clarification, on the grounds that the Owner read and signed the contract and is bound by its terms.
+O2 Treat the contractual impartiality provision as sufficient disclosure of the role's implications, proceeding to exercise the dispute resolution function without supplemental verbal clarification, on the grounds that the Owner read and signed the contract and is bound by its terms.
+Board's choice

 The Faithful Agent Obligation requires Engineer A to act in the Owner's genuine long-term interest, which includes ensuring the Owner understands the implications of the contractual role structure before disputes arise.
 The Confirmation Bias Resistance principle drawn from BER Case 85-5 requires Engineer A to recognize and disclose the structural risk that the designer-as-arbiter role creates, specifically, that findings validating the Contractor's compliance with Owner-approved changes simultaneously validate Engineer A's own prior design decisions.
 The contractual impartiality clause provides constructive notice but may not constitute sufficient disclosure of the quasi-judicial nature of the role and its adversarial implications for the Owner.